Lilac-Lee/PointNetLK_Revisited/README.md

 ```
 pip install -r requirements.txt
 ```
 **NOTE**: we use open3d interactive visualization window in the jupyter notebook, which is only available for open3d>=0.13.0.
+You may need to wait for a few seconds for the interactive visualization to show.

 ### Demo Notebook